SpenceKonde/megaTinyCore/README.md

 [Optiboot_flasher documentation](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/libraries/Optiboot_flasher/README.md)

 **Warning** As noted above, there is a library for DxCore that is also named `Flash.h`.
 Both allow an application to write to the flash using Optiboot if present. *That is the only similarity they have*.
 The API, NVM hardware, method used to call the bootloader, and basically *everything about these libraries is different*.
 Be sure you write code for the one that matches the hardware you're using.
+While I (Spence Konde) wrote the DxCore one, I don't have a particularly strong opinion about which way is "right" - we made them independently, not because we each thought the other one's idea of how it should be done was wrong, and they reflect the way the hardware interacts with it's flash; the one for megaTinyCore is page-oriented, with page buffers, while the DxCore one only cares about pages when you erase just like the hardware!

 ## Logic
 All of these parts have at least a pair of Configurable Custom Logic (CCL) blocks.
 Each block allows you to supply an arbitrary 3-input truth table, as well as configuring other aspects of the logic block.
 CCL can operate *asynchronously* - meaning that things can happen faster than the clock speed, or it can be synchronized to an event input or the system clock.
 The inputs can come from pins, events, or other peripherals; there's a feedback input (so you can make latches and oscillators) and a "sequencer" that can act like a latch or flip-flop using the outputs of the logic blocks as it's inputs.
 This is an incredibly powerful peripheral - especially on the 2-series parts, which have a second pair of logic blocks, as well as the capability to trigger an interrupt when the state of one changes.